Stochastic dynamics of determinantal processes by integration by parts: Differential calculus and integration by parts

-We are now ready to give the main result of this section.
-We emphasize that despite the result being the same as the one in \cite{camilier}, the proof given there implicitly uses the fact that $\mathrm{det}\,J[D](\bold{x})>0$, for $L_D^\mu$-a.a. $\bold{x}\in\mathrm{N}_{f}^D$, which is known not to be true in general.
-Henceforth, we shall also assume the following technical condition which ensures that there exists an integration by parts formula on the underlying space $(S,d_S)$. \\
+The next Proposition~\ref{djklasda1} is similar to its analog in \cite{camilier}, however the proof given there implicitly uses the fact that $\mathrm{det}\,J[D](\bold{x})>0$, for $L_D^\mu$-a.a. $\bold{x}\in\mathrm{N}_{f}^D$, which has been shown to be false in general.
+In order to prove Proposition~\ref{djklasda1}, we assume the following technical condition. \\

-\text{$\bold{(H2):}$}\,\,{\it The Radon measure $\mu$ is absolutely continuous {\em w.r.t.} the Lebesgue measure $\ell$ on $S$, with Radon-Nikodym derivative $\rho = \frac{\mathrm{d} \mu}{\mathrm{d} \ell}$ which is strictly positive and continuously differentiable on $D$. } \\
+\text{$\bold{(H2):}$}\,\,{\it The Radon measure $\mu$ is absolutely continuous {\em w.r.t.} the Lebesgue measure $\ell$ on $D$, with Radon-Nikodym derivative $\rho = \frac{\mathrm{d} \mu}{\mathrm{d} \ell}$ which is strictly positive and continuously differentiable on $D$. } \\